raj23manj/springBoot/jokesapp/README.md

            In general, when using Annotations, for the default bean name, Spring uses the following rule.

-           If the annotation's value doesn't indicate a bean name, an appropriate name will be built based on the short name of the class (with the first letter lower-cased).
+           If the annotation's value dosen't indicate a bean name, an appropriate name will be built based on the short name of the class (with the first letter lower-cased).

            For example: